isbm/srmf/README.md

 3. Set your manifest path other than /tmp :)
 4. Configure your host auth.
 Syntax is: "hostname/qualifier".
 Qualifiers are: "proto" for protocol; "port" for port; "user" is for user name to authenticate against CIM broker and "password" is the password there.

-### SRMF description config
+### SRMF object providers for entity description

-This config is for gathering system description (srmf-local-providers.conf).
+This config is for gathering system description (srmf-objects.xml).
 At the moment there is no mechanism used for making sure some providers not hanging etc, hence it exists.
 In a fugure it might be only optional or disappear at all.

+Objects can be combined into one as well, using WBEM Query Language.
+More: http://www.wbemsolutions.com/tutorials/DMTF/wbem-cql.html

-### SRMF deployment config
+### SRMF object mapping for manifest export and deploying

-Deployment config (srmf-map.conf) exists for mapping rendering XSL stylesheets to particular providers.
+Deployment config (srmf-map.xml) exists for mapping rendering XSL stylesheets to particular providers.
+Map refers to the object providers above and can select which of the objects "in charge" to go "outside" of the description.
+In other words, not all objects needs to be exported to particular destinations, like plain text or some CMS etc.

 Usage Examples
 --------------